 - Towards a spiritualization of psychoanalysis

-Paul Marcus is a training and supervisory analyst at the National Psychological Association for Psychoanalysis in New York City
+Paul Marcus is a training and supervisory analyst at the National Psychological Association for Psychoanalysis in New York City and co- chairperson of the discussion group Psychoanalysis and Spirituality at the American Psychoanalytic Association meetings.
+He is the author/ editor of 21 books, including Psychoanalysis, Classic Social Psychology and Moral Living: Let the Conversation Begin.

 A profoundly human exploration of significant dimensions of experience touching many aspects of our being.
 It is a pleasure to wander and wonder with it through mysteries of human engagement.

-Author, The Challenge of Being Human, Faith, and The Sensitive Self
+Michael Eigen, author, The Challenge of Being Human, Faith, and The Sensitive Self